Area restaurateur's presidential handshake goes viral

 People are also reading…

+A few minutes talking with Bausch suggests that he’s done some in-depth research on the White House.
+He describes the way the mansion had to be rebuilt inside after the British burned it during the War of 1812, some of the renovations since, and the attention first lady Jacqueline Kennedy brought to it with a widely watched televised tour in 1962.

-"When we were sitting, waiting for things to start, I took out my phone," said Bausch.
-"I opened the (mapping) app, and there was my little blue dot at the White House and thought 'You're really there.'"
+“When we were sitting, waiting for things to start, I took out my phone,” said Bausch.
+“I opened the (mapping) app, and there was my little blue dot at the White House and I thought, ‘You’re really there.’”

 Bausch does not sound like someone who lets politics get in the way of a rare moment.